Museum of Roman Civilization: History and general introduction

-The museum was closed for renovation in January 2014.
-Work on the renovation was started in June 2017; as of November 2019, no date has been announced for the reopening.
+The museum was closed for renovation in January 2014, and work on the renovation was started in June 2017.
+As of January 2025, the design has been finalized, and the estimated date of completion is the second quarter of 2026.
+The official date of reopening, however, has not yet been announced.

 Structure

-There are three main different itineraries through the rooms of the museum:
+There are three main itineraries through the museum: